aptmcl/SupercomputingKhepri/index.md

 instructions a processors could execute in a given amount of time and, then, by increasing the number of processors.
-The software that nowadays runs on a mobile phone, decades ago required large rooms full of harware with huge energy demands.
+The software that nowadays runs on a mobile phone, decades ago required large rooms full of hardware with huge energy demands.

 This shows that we should not take the currently available computational power as the norm but only as another data point in the